shackra/goimapnotify/README.md

 ## Usage

-    goimapnotify -h
-    Usage of goimapnotify:
+    Usage of ./goimapnotify:
     -conf string
         Configuration file (default "path/to/imapnotify.conf")
+    -debug
+        Output all network activity to the terminal (!! this may leak passwords !!)
     -list
         List all mailboxes and exit

 As you can notice, `-list` can help you figure out the mailbox hierarchy of your mail server.